E-B-Jagodinski/E-B-Jagodinski/README.md

 # About Me

 Current doctoral candidate at Florida Atlantic University with a focus on Machine Learning and Fluid Mechanics.
+I grew up in a small town in North Carolina where I combined my love of scuba diving with my enthusiasm for science and math to pursue an undergraduate in Ocean Systems Engineering at Florida Atlantic University.
 My background is in systems engineering studying underwater robotics and received my bachelors and masters in Ocean Systems Engineering.
 Since then, I've moved into Data Science and Physics for my dissertation where I found a passion for programming and computers.